27 Misconduct, Discrimination, and Harassment Based on Sex (Including Pregnancy, Sexual Orientation, and Gender Identity/Expression)

 B. The Title IX Coordinator may designate deputies and investigators (designees) to assist in carrying out any of the responsibilities related to implementing this policy.

-A. All proceedings will include a prompt, fair, and impartial investigation and result.
-The University will provide the respondent and complainant equitable rights during the investigative process.
+A. MTSU will conduct an adequate, reliable and impartial investigation in a timely manner, providing the respondent and complainant equitable rights during the investigative process.

 B. All complaints of sexual misconduct, discrimination, and/or harassment shall be presented to the Title IX Coordinator or Deputy Title IX Coordinator for investigation and appropriate disposition.
 The Title IX Coordinator must always be informed by a Deputy Title IX Coordinator of the receipt of a complaint.